 About Me:

-My journey began in the shadow of the Rocky Mountains, where I nurtured a deep curiosity about the natural world.
-This curiosity led me to Regis University in Colorado, where I earned a Bachelor's degree in biology, ecology, and evolution.
-It was there that I discovered the profound importance of healthy soil—the thin, vital layer of Earth that separates life from lifelessness.
+My journey began in the shadow of the Rocky Mountains, where I developed a deep curiosity about the natural world.
+That curiosity led me to Regis University in Colorado, where I earned a Bachelor's degree in biology, ecology, and evolution and first discovered the profound importance of soil, the thin, vital layer of Earth that separates life from lifelessness.

-Following my Ph.D., I became a lead principal investigator at Lawrence Livermore National Laboratory, where I explored soil carbon and nitrogen dynamics as deep as 16 meters below ground.
-My work extended to collaborating with the Karuk Tribe, using science to support their efforts to restore cultural burning practices by examining its effects on soil carbon.
-I also studied the impacts of wildfires on deep soil ecosystems and tested innovative soil amendments, including enhanced rock weathering, to understand their effects on microbiology and organic matter in agricultural systems.
+Following my Ph.D., I served as a lead principal investigator at Lawrence Livermore National Laboratory, where I examined soil carbon and nitrogen dynamics at depths reaching 16 meters.
+My collaborations included work with the Karuk Tribe to study the effects of cultural burning on soil carbon, investigations into wildfire impacts on deep soil ecosystems, and testing of soil amendments such as enhanced rock weathering to understand their influence on soil microbiology and organic matter.

 cropped-cropped-final-lime-green.png